dennistruemper/elm-land-pwa-example/readme.md

 **This is just for demonstration and no good practice for production apps, these images are way too big.
 Use small images as icon.**

 So no more error in dev tools and a nice looking tab, on to the next one :-)

+### Step 5 - Add the service worker file

+**Just to make it clear upfront, this will be a very simple serviceWorker.
+Do not take it in production without checking your needs**

+The base for my file can be found [here](https://googlechrome.github.io/samples/service-worker/basic/).
+I just made it a little bit easier (on the eyes), removed the multi cache stuff to have a simpler one cache solution and changed the `PRECACHE_URLS` to match elm-lands needs.
+If you need some stuff from the static directory loaded at runtime and want to store it on the device when the user installs the PWA, add it to this list.

+So just have a look at the `static/serviceWorker.js`.

+What you want to think about is the caching strategy of your PWA.
+Here I choose `Network First` strategy, so local files are just a backup when there is no internet connection.
+This depends on your goals, I think [this blogpost](https://blog.bitsrc.io/5-service-worker-caching-strategies-for-your-next-pwa-app-58539f156f52) is a good entry point.

+So now we have a serviceWorker file. _This is where the magic of a PWA is._ [MDN](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API) might explain it better than me, take some time to have a look what the serviceWorker is all about before you continue.

+Welcome back, I am really proud of you, because you took the time and read the documentation.
+Just like I suggested.

+So now you ask: 'But just the file is not enough, what do we do with it?'
+Let's go to the next step to answer that.